 According to Inc.com, roughly 6% of employers have nap rooms onsite.
+In fact, HuffPost founder Arianna Huffington predicts that nap rooms will be as common as conference rooms by 2018.
 But providing employees a spot to catch a few Zs isn’t just considerate, it can actually boost business performance.
 A National Sleep Foundation study estimated that U.S. employees who don’t get sufficient sleep cost $63 billion annually due to lost productivity and sick days.

 TIME reported that a 2012 CDC National Health Survey found that on average, workers in the following occupations get the least amount of sleep: